djourd1/trainingR2021/content/en/get_ready/data_structures/2020-08-r-data-frames.markdown

 ## 10 j        10
 ```

-You can also convert the vector into a one-column data frame by setting the name argument to NULL.
+You can also convert the vector into a one-column tibble by setting the name argument to NULL.

 ```r